 We need promoters to spread to word about the group!
 Forward the link to your friends and post it in your Mensa groups and newsletters.
 No specific knowledge required.

-If you’re currently a member of a national Mensa or Mensa International, yes!
-Don’t forget to give proof of your membership when you register.
+If you’re a standing member of a national Mensa chapter or Mensa International, yes!
+Give proof of your membership when you sign up.

 Not yet!
 Did you try the test?
 Ask your national Mensa organization or Mensa International.

 People here are common members just like you!
 They trade time practicing and teaching a language.
 A language exchange is a great way to get practice in a foreign language.
 This is the wat I do personally:

 Find a language exchange partner and arrange a time to have a conversation (audio or video is better than typing).